Skip to main contentClick to view our Accessibility Policy linkDiscount Tire Home

 Wiper Blade Construction

-There are three types of wiper blades: conventional, beam and hybrid.
+There are three types of wiper blades: conventional, beam, and hybrid.

 • Conventional wiper blades: Typically found on older vehicles, these consist of a flat squeegee head with a frame to clear water from the glass.
 They’re often the cheapest variety.

 • Beam wiper blades: These utilize a curved shape, contouring against your windshield to fit more tightly and provide a cleaner swipe.
-They tend to be more expensive as they last longer thanks to thicker blades.
+They tend to be more expensive as they last longer thanks to their thicker blades.

 Which one works best?
 Like many contentious match-ups, the answer is: it depends.
 Silicone is better in cold weather (as it doesn’t seize or freeze up like rubber) and is made to last at least twice as long as conventional wipers.
 However, it’s much more expensive.